espressomd/espresso/doc/sphinx/dg.rst

-To contact the |es| developers, please write an email to the developers mailing list: espressomd-devel@nongnu.org to subscribe to the developers’ mailing list go to http://lists.nongnu.org/mailman/listinfo/espressomd-devel
+To contact the |es| developers, please write an email to the developers mailing list: espressomd-devel@nongnu.org to subscribe to the developers' mailing list go to http://lists.nongnu.org/mailman/listinfo/espressomd-devel